 Day 7 … Saturday, 8 August 2015

 As the days go by, I’m getting used to walking up to 10 hours and realised that distance is not about how far it is from one place to another but how strong your mind is to get to your goal.

-Like this morning I was panting and dragging my feet on the hill slope when I met the young German who sleeps on a hammock to save on accommodation.
+Take this morning for example, I was panting and dragging my feet all the way up the mountains when I met the young German man who sleeps on a hammock in the church to save on accommodation.
 “Come along.
 Galicia is just round the corner” he encouraged me.
 However he didn’t say it was after several corners.
 But he created the anticipation and my mind was so set to reach Galicia that I just kept going.